Fairvern Redevelopment

 What’s ahead in 2026

-Starting in January, staff are working together to define what daily life will look like in the new home.
+Staff have been working together to define what daily life will look like in the new home.
 This includes shaping routines, identifying training needs, and building the supports required to deliver a more personalized, home-like experience.

 This work will help ensure residents feel comfortable, supported, and truly at home.